-In vanilla, all the conversion rules are pre-compiled upon game startup, and this process is extremely slow - almost 9 seconds on a high-end PC (with a Ryzen 9 3900X) and over 50 seconds on a mid-range 2017 laptop (with an Core i5-8250U!)
-What LazyDFU does is allow DataFixerUpper to initialize, but do not pre-cache any of the rules.
+All LazyDFU does is stop this process - it lets DFU initialize, but it will force it to not cache all these rules.
 As a result, the DFU rules are only compiled when a world needs to be converted.
 This means it is possible you may see lag spikes if LazyDFU forces the game to compile migration rules, but once complete there is no performance penalty.

 Prove it to me

 I recorded a video that shows you how effective LazyDFU is.